Severson-Group/severson_group_git/docs/README.md

 * Use simple but informative names for topic branches.
 * Use tags to denote major releases.
 * Place a `README.md` file in each repository (either at the root level or in docs/) that contains repository specific information. `.md` stands for Markdown.
 You can find guidelines on how to write in Markdown (here)[https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet].
+* Check to see if a pull request can be cleanly merged.
+If not, please attempt to resolve the merge conflicts. _Hint:_ you may find the advice [here](https://git-scm.com/book/en/v2/GitHub-Contributing-to-a-Project#ch06-github_flow) helpful.

 ## Git Tips and Tricks